Lacy Alexander, PhD

 edition of which was released in 2014.She is also the Senior Associate Editor for The International Journal of Sports Physical Therapy.

 New Orleans, Louisiana

-Andre is a owner & physical therapist at A&K Physical Therapy.
+Andre is a owner & physical therapist at Total Package Performance LLC in New Orleans.
+He also co-owns A&K Physical Therapy.
 He is active in clinical practice and research.
 His current research interests include elastic resistance dosing and surface electromyography.
 He is an instructor for the Thera-Band Academy, and has lectured around the world.

 Michael Rogers, PhD, CSCS, FASCM

 Wichita State University, Kansas